CBIIT/bento-docs/configuration/Configuring-the-global-navigation-bar.md

 ---
 layout: default
 nav_order: 4
-title: Configuring the Global Navigation Bar
+title: Global Navigation Bar
 ---

-# Configuring the Global Navigation Bar
+# Global Navigation Bar
+The Global navigation bar is the UX element that appears under the Global Header, and has links such 'Home', 'Programs', 'Cases', and 'About'.

 ## Prerequisites
 1. Fork the GitHub repo `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`)